 Cowboy tradespeople can cause a multitude of problems.
-Whether it’s building an extension that’s of poor quality, “fixing” your clogged draining only to find they didn’t really fix it at all or leaving work incomplete.
+Whether it’s building a poor quality extension, “fixing” your clogged drains only to find they didn’t fix it at all or leaving work incomplete.
 Not only do cowboy tradespeople cause stress and anger for the people they dupe, but they also cost them a lot of money and time.

-Thankfully, the good does outweigh the bad.
-Cowboy tradespeople are the minority and the majority in the industry take great pride in their work and just want to make an honest living.
+Thankfully, the good outweighs the bad.
+Cowboy tradespeople are the minority, and the majority in the industry take great pride in their work and just want to make an honest living.
 However, that doesn’t mean people shouldn’t be wary.
 When hiring anyone, always do your research and look out for any red flags.

 Not sure what those red flags might be?
-Keep reading to discover the signs you’ve hired, or may be about to hire, a cowboy tradesperson.
+Keep reading to discover the signs you’ve hired or are about to hire a cowboy tradesperson.

 Get It In Writing